The Home of Daryl & Sharna Balfour

 Lounge at Nxai Pan Camp, Nxai Pan NP.

-Join us on the third year we are offering this new Desert thru Delta Wildphotos Safari with Daryl Balfour in April 2014, autumn in the southern hemisphere, as we explore the diversity of Botswana’s desert & delta landscapes.
+Join us on our Desert thru Delta Wildphotos Safari with Daryl Balfour in April-May 2025, late autumn in the southern hemisphere, as we explore the diversity of Botswana’s desert & delta landscapes.
 Traveling from the safari capital of Maun via the exciting salt-pans of Nxai Pan National Park to the heart of the great Central Kalahari Game Reserve and then through the permanent waterways of the spectacular Okavango Delta to the sandveld and woodland along the meandering Kwando River in the country’s remote north-east, this safari could quite easily be called the “Best of Botswana.”

 The Central Kalahari was made famous by the book Cry of the Kalahari by Mark & Delia Owens back in the early Eighties, and for years has been one of the least explored areas of the Kalahari.
 Tau Camp is the first semi-permanent camp to be built in the central Kalahari and has been designed with the latest eco-sensitive principles in mind.

 Game in the Central Kalahari ranges from the big cats such as the famed black-maned Kalahari lions, cheetah and leopard, with antelope species such as springbok, gemsbok (oryx) and red hartebeest one is unlikely to see in other parts of Botswana.
-Kalahari desert special such as brown hyaena, honey badger, porcupine and meerkats (above) are also likely to be seen.
+Kalahari desert specials such as brown hyaena, honey badger, porcupine and meerkats are also possibly to be seen.
 Other activities include the possibility of taking a guided walk in the company of a Bushman (San) tracker

 Six of the Magnificent Seven, Kwara.

 After our three nights in the Kalahari we make a complete change of environment, flying north over the watery wonderland of the Okavango Delta, one of the greatest wetlands in the world.
-We spend three nights at the small and intimate Little Kwara safari camp, situated on the very edge of the permanent waters of the Delta and the Moremi Game Reserve.
-By late April the annual flood could be filtering into the surrounding floodplains, bringing with it a myriad birds and attracting thirsty animals to its soothing waters.
-The Kwara private concession has gained acclaim in recent years for its predator population, with a coalition of seven adult male lions (right) being most spectacular.
-The area is also renowned for its cheetah, leopard and hyaena sightings, while wild dogs also occur here from time to time.
+We spend three nights at the small and intimate Little Kwara or Splash safari camp, situated on the very edge of the permanent waters of the Delta and the Moremi Game Reserve.
+By early April the annual flood could be filtering into the surrounding floodplains, bringing with it a myriad birds and attracting thirsty animals to its soothing waters.
+The Kwara private concession has gained acclaim in recent years for its predator population, with its adult male lions (right) being most spectacular.
+The area is also renowned for its cheetah, leopard and hyaena sightings, while wild dogs also occur here on a regular basis.
 Kwara camp is also set on permanent major waterways of the Okavango Delta and we will have opportunities to explore the backwaters by dug-out canoe (mokoro) and the major lagoons by double-decker powerboat for excellent bird viewing & photography.

 Wild dog reflection, Lagoon Camp.